SchHNP/RDTCC/README.md

 To run these codes, you need to have MATLAB installed on your computer (the current code has been tested on MATLAB 2022b and 2023b).

-You can download and deploy EEGLAB toolbox (https://sccn.ucsd.edu/eeglab/index.php) and SPM toolbox (https://www.fil.ion.ucl.ac.uk/spm/).
+You can download and deploy EEGLAB toolbox (https://sccn.ucsd.edu/eeglab/index.php), SPM toolbox (https://www.fil.ion.ucl.ac.uk/spm/) and DPABI toolbox (https://rfmri.org/DPABI).
 Please use latest version.

 Function called "ADTF" and (its nested functions) are used in these codes which is borrowed from eConnectome (https://www.nitrc.org/projects/econnectome/).